nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-**Use case: Sort contacts in different ways**
+**Use case: Sort contacts in alphabetical order**

 **MSS**

-1. User requests to sort contacts by a specific attribute (e.g., name, date added, tag).
+1. User requests to sort contacts.

-2. PROperty sorts the contact list based on the selected attribute.
+2. PROperty sorts the contact list in alphabetical order.

 3. PROperty displays the sorted list.

-   Use case ends.

-**Extensions**

-- 1a.
-The specified attribute is invalid.

-  - 1a1.
-PROperty shows an error message.

-    Use case ends.

----

-**Use case: Reuse last searches and view search history**

-**MSS**

-1. User requests to view search history.

-2. PROperty displays a list of recent searches.

-3. User selects a previous search to reuse.

-4. PROperty performs the search and displays the results.

-   Use case ends.

-**Extensions**

-- 2a.
-There is no search history.

-  - 2a1.
-PROperty informs the user that there is no search history.

    Use case ends.

 ---